Coronavirus: Growth in Daily U.S. Deaths Plateaus

 There has been little or no change in the average daily growth of new coronavirus fatalities reported in the United States since early August, a Breitbart News data analysis revealed.

-The seven-day moving average count of new deaths had plateaued at below 1,200 as of the end of Tuesday, data maintained by the COVID Tracking Project revealed:
+The seven-day moving average count of new deaths had plateaued at around 1,000 as of the end of Tuesday after a second spike that began in July and remained below peak levels, data maintained by the COVID Tracking Project revealed:

 Our daily update is published.
 States reported 739k tests and 56k cases, as well as 1,326 deaths.
 This week, we hope to see data that is less marred by outages and reporting problems. pic.twitter.com/z6nswrbN64